 This study will look at a hidden bacteria known as Bartonella, a vector-borne illness that many Americans may carry and can cause a vector-borne illness known as Bartonellosis.

-GLA seeks to raise at least $300,000 to conduct this research.
+We are seeking to raise at least $175,000 to conduct this research.
 As an organization we've funded $25,000 to start.
-There is no minimum amount that we must raise before accepting contributions.
-100% of your donation will go to research.
+Every dollar counts and will get us closer to our goal.
+When you donate today, 100% of your donation will go to research.

-This U.S.-focused study is multinational and multi-site, including premier academic institutions at Tulane University, the University of Minnesota, and Charité - Universitätsmedizin Berlin.
-Top Bartonella and biofilm experts will conduct studies utilizing multiple research and commercial labs.
+This U.S.-focused study is multinational and dual-site, including premier academic institutions at Tulane University and Charité - Universitätsmedizin Berlin.
+These researchers are top Bartonella and biofilm experts.

-GLA's team of PhDs and its world-renowned Scientific Advisory Board will coordinate and review the study design to increase the probability of success and ensure publication in top-tier scientific journals.
+GLA's team of PhDs and its world-renowned Scientific Advisory Board will coordinate and review the study design to increase the probability of success and seek to ensure publication in scientific journals.

-Global Lyme Alliance is the leader in Lyme and other tick-borne disease research, with 133 peer-reviewed studies published.
+Global Lyme Alliance is the leader in Lyme disease research, with 167 published peer-reviewed studies.
 This will be the first comprehensive study looking at Bartonella.

 Dr. Embers’ research program regarding Borrelia burgdorferi and Lyme disease is centered on three major foci: (1) evaluating antibiotic efficacy against Lyme disease; (2) identifying treatments that can eradicate B. burgdorferi infection; and (3) immunodiagnosis for B. burgdorferi infection and cure.
 Over the past few years Dr. Embers has also focused on another bacterial vector-borne illness, Bartonellosis, which is caused by several species of Bartonella.
 Bartonellosis is increasingly found as a co-infection in Lyme disease patients.